-"This winter, join your fellow scientists across the country by conducting your own earthworm survey to help map where they are, better understand the vital benefits they bring, and ultimately, help protect them."
+"Join fellow scientists across the country by conducting your own earthworm survey to help map where they are, better understand the vital benefits they bring, and ultimately, help protect them."

 Learning inside and outside the classroom.
 Use our science for KeyStage 2 and 3 curriculum with free resources.

-Find out what our initial results say about how you can manage your garden for earthworms and soil health.
+Find out what our results say about how you can manage your garden for earthworms and soil health.

 This is great news for families and gardeners who manage a vegetable patch and dig in organic matter such as well-rotted manure, compost, leaf-mould, or compost bark.
-It suggests that well-kept lawns aren’t the best habitat for earthworms, despite less disturbance from digging.